clusterio/clusterio/docs/writing-plugins.md

 }
 ```

-For the instance plugin it's exactly the same except "Controller" is replaced with "Instance", and for the clusterioctl plugin "Ctl" is used.
+For the instance plugin it's exactly the same except "Controller" is replaced with "Instance", for host plugins "Host" is used and for the clusterioctl plugin "Ctl" is used.
-The available hooks that you can override are documented in the base class [in lib/plugin.js](/packages/lib/plugin.js).
+The available hooks that you can override are documented in the base classes.

 It's best to avoid defining a constructor, but if you insist on defining one, forward all arguments to the base class.
 E.g.: